Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Introduction:

 \section{Introduction:}

-While great progress has been made in the last few decades towards viable nuclear fusion reactors~\cite{Jet_record,NIF_q1}, the problem of controlling the multi-scale and dynamic plasma formed in the confinement volumes of these devices remains an active area of research~\cite{gribov2007,battey2023,seo2024,nelson2023}.
+Forming and sustaining a plasma for experimental or applied purposes generally requires the use of applied electric/magnetic fields to ionize/heat the plasma, drive currents, and/or maintain or modify embedded magnetic fields.
+This creates a coupled plasma-circuit system that can introduce significant nonlinearity and additional couplings between circuit elements that are not present in vacuum.
+Accurate and robust control of such systems is required to achieve the desired plasma conditions, and to ensure that the device remains in safe operational limits.
+The problem of controlling the multi-scale and dynamic plasma formed in experimental and industrial devices remains an active area of research~\cite{gribov2007, ahedo2013helicon, seo2024avoiding, nelson2023, battey2023, fujimoto2002control}.
+Moreover, the models and algorithms employed in real-time control should be interpretable, and have quantifiable uncertainty.
 Many modern control algorithms require a model of the dynamics of interest~\cite{anirudh20232022}, or rely on a black-box, model-free control strategy~\cite{degrave2022magnetic}.
-Moreover, while there are a variety of models for describing the evolution of a plasma under fusion conditions, many of the parameters upon which these equations depend are difficult to measure in modern experiments, or exhibit highly nonlinear behavior, making them difficult to incorporate into a real-time control scheme.
-However, the data-driven method of dynamic mode decomposition advocated here, which is a regression to a best-fit linear model, is demonstrated to provide a viable path towards stable control of plasmas.
+Moreover, while there are a variety of models for describing the evolution of a plasma, many of the parameters upon which these equations depend are difficult to measure in modern experiments, or exhibit highly nonlinear behavior, making them difficult to incorporate into a real-time control scheme.
+However, the data-driven method of dynamic mode decomposition advocated here, which is a regression to a best-fit linear model, is demonstrated to provide a viable path towards stable control of the coupled coil plasma system.

 The diagnostics, circuits, and power supplies utilized on modern plasma physics experiments provide a wealth of data to which modern system identification techniques can be applied to learn the underlying dynamics of a particular interaction~\cite{humphreys2020}.
 In particular, linear reduced order models can be learned from time-series data, and then implemented in optimal linear feedback control and estimation.
 Techniques such as the {\em Dynamic Mode Decomposition} (DMD)~\cite{schmid_2010} allow for the discovery of such models, while also providing an interpretable (i.e. with explicit equations) representation of the dynamics.
-Optimal control and estimation has also been popular in plasma physics for some time, with examples in tokamak control~\cite{lazarus1990control, boyer2013first} being a particular successful application of these techniques.
+Optimal control and estimation has also been popular in plasma physics for some time, with examples in tokamak control~\cite{lazarus1990control, boyer2013first} being a particularly successful application of these techniques, as well as in plasma processing for semiconductor manufacturing \cite{rauf2002virtual, rashap1995control}.